simetenn/uncertainpy/docs/source/models/main_model.rst

 the model output if required.
 We go into details on the requirements of the ``postprocess`` and model functions below.
-``adaptive`` specifies whether the model uses adaptive time steps or not.
+``interpolate`` specifies whether the model should be interpolated to a regular form.
+This is required for for example models with adaptive time steps.
 For adaptive models,
 Uncertainpy automatically interpolates the output to a regular form (the same number of points for each model evaluation).